 The Student Christian Movement (SCM) is the oldest student Christian organisation in Great Britain, having been formed in 1889.
 This means we have a long and rich history.
 Below is an outline of just some of the most notable things the movement has been involved in throughout its history.

-The Student Christian Movement came into being in 1889 as a loose network of students dedicated to missionary work overseas.
-It rapidly broadened its aims and membership to become the largest student organisation in Britain.
+In 1889 SCM began as a loose network of Christian students dedicated to missionary work overseas.
+It rapidly broadened its aims and membership to become the largest student organisation in Britain, later on having over 80% of Christian students in Britain being SCM members.
 The values of openness, inclusiveness, radicalism and an open and challenging approach to the Christian faith were as important in the early days of the movement as they are now.

 There's a comprehensive archive of papers and materials from the whole of SCM's history stored in the Cadbury Research Library at the University of Birmingham.
 Researchers and other interested individuals are welcome to access these materials.
 Please contact the SCM office for further information.